-Welcome to Rankin County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Rankin County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Rankin County is located in the center of Mississippi along the banks of the Pearl River.
 Rankin County was formed on February 4, 1828 and was named in honor of Mississippi Congressman Christopher Rankin.